lips-hci/stereo_ae400/README.md

 ## PREREQUISITE

 1. Prepare a Ubuntu 18.04 x64 desktop equipped with a NVIDIA video card that supports CUDA.
- - download Isaac SDK to any directory you preferred, e.g. the folder ~/Downloads in your home directory.
+ - download Isaac SDK to any directory you preferred, e.g. your home directory ~/

 2. Download latest NVIDIA Isaac SDK from website:
  - https://developer.nvidia.com/isaac/downloads